Online or face to face learning

 Face-to-face learning – classroom learning at your office or external venue

-Working with colleagues and peers in a classroom is an engaging and enjoyable experience.
-Our trainers will take a blended approach: providing contemporary strategic thinking combined with practical exploration of management issues, including group and pair work to share your learning and experience with others.
+Working with colleagues and peers in a classroom is an energising, engaging and enjoyable experience.
+Our trainers take a blended approach: providing contemporary strategic thinking combined with practical exploration of management issues, including group and pair work to share participants learning and experience with others.

 The benefits of face to face learning are: